wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.04.03 =
+* Load styling before any forms are loaded
+* Fixed in-place edit in IE (finally!
+Sorry guys!)
 * PRO: Include styling on multi-paged forms
 * PRO: Allow floating decimals in the number field
-* PRO: Don't load jQuery CSS in admin
+* PRO: Don't load jQuery CSS in the admin
-* PRO: Move javascript for hidden fields to the footer (wp_footer)
+* PRO: Moved javascript for hidden fields to the footer (wp_footer)
+* PRO: Added field options to the user id and hidden fields

 = 1.04.02 =
 * PRO: Fixed drop-down hidden field dependencies